gosukiwi/katar/README.md

 # Katar
 Katar is a simple PHP templating engine based on Blade.

-    @if $age > 22
-        <p>The age is bigger than 22</p>
-    @else
-        <p>The age is not bigger than 22</p>
-    @end

-Each katar directive must be in it's own line, exept for the value directive
+It was designed to be simple, and have a clean syntax.

+Katar doesn't get in your way, you can mix PHP and Katar!

 ## Syntax